Spatial-Angular Attention Network for Light Field Reconstruction

 \subsection{Light Lield Reconstruction}

-First, we will give a brief review on researches of light field view synthesis (or view synthesis) depending on whether the depth information is explicitly used.
+First, we briefly review the major works on light field view synthesis (or view synthesis) depending on whether the depth information is explicitly used.

-\textbf{Depth image-based view synthesis.} Typically, these kind of approaches first estimate the depth of a scene~\cite{Tao,Occ,huang2017robust,zhang2016robust}, then warp and blend the input views to synthesize a novel view~\cite{DeepStereo,DoubleCNN,soft3D,shi2020learning}.
-Conventional light field depth estimation approaches follow the pipeline of stereo matching~\cite{scharstein2002taxonomy}, i.e., cost computation, cost aggregation (or cost volume filtering) and post refinement.
-The main different is that light field converts the disparity from the discrete space into a continuous space~\cite{Wanner}, deriving various depth cues specifically for a light field, e.g., structure tensor-based local direction estimation~\cite{Wanner}, depth from defocus~\cite{Tao,Occ}.
-Also, some learning-based approaches incorporate the depth estimation pipeline described above with 2D convolution-based feature extraction, 3D convolution-based cost volume refinement and depth regression~\cite{kendall2017end,tsaiattention} For novel view synthesis, input views are warped to the novel viewpoints with sub-pixel accuracy using bilinear interpolation and blended in different manners, e.g., total variation optimization~\cite{Wanner}, soft blending~\cite{soft3D} and learning-based synthesis~\cite{Zheng2018ECCV}.
+\textbf{Depth image-based view synthesis.} \wgc{Typically, these kind of approaches first estimate the depth of a scene, then warp and blend the input views to synthesize a novel view~\cite{soft3D,shi2020learning}}.
+Conventional light field depth estimation approaches follow the pipeline of stereo matching~\cite{scharstein2002taxonomy}, i.e., cost computation, cost aggregation (or cost volume filtering), disparity regression and post refinement.
+The main difference is that light field converts disparity from discrete space into a continuous space~\cite{Wanner}, delivering various depth cues that enable light field depth estimation with different strategies, such as structure tensor-based local direction estimation~\cite{Wanner}, \wgc{depth from correspondence~\cite{huang2017robust}, depth from defocus~\cite{Tao,Occ} and depth from parallelogram cues~\cite{zhang2016robust}.} Moreover, some learning-based approaches incorporate the aforementioned depth estimation pipeline with 2D convolution-based feature extraction, 3D convolution-based cost volume aggregation and depth regression~\cite{kendall2017end}.
+For novel view synthesis, input views are warped to the novel viewpoints with sub-pixel accuracy using bilinear interpolation and blended in different manners, e.g., total variation optimization~\cite{Wanner}, soft blending~\cite{soft3D} and learning-based synthesis~\cite{Zheng2018ECCV}.